 - Burns incredibly hot and is ideal for extreme cold and high-altitude environments

 - A number of fuel options are available for these stoves

 - Require maintenance and a thorough knowledge of the stove’s workings.
 Warning: don’t be tempted to take one a white fuel stove on your camping trip unless you are fully versed in maintenance and repairs.

 - More expensive than gas stoves.
-For example, the MSR Dragonfly (my personal favourite) costs about £90.
+For example, the MSR Dragonfly (my personal favourite and available here) costs about £100.
 A comparable gas camping cooker will set you back about £35.

 - White fuel stoves tend to be heavier than gas powered alternatives.